neos/neos-development-collection/TYPO3.Neos/Documentation/Introduction/Index.rst

 on the previous experiences.
 It's not the first CMS built, but instead there is a big amount of knowledge which has accumulated over the last 15 years.

-This chapter gives you an overview of how TYPO3 Neos came to life, what the guiding principles behind it are and what features make TYPO3 Neos special.
+This chapter starts with an overview of the :ref:`guiding-principles` of Neos, its :ref:`system-structure` and :ref:`which features <feature-list>` make Neos special.

 .. toctree::
 	:maxdepth: 2

-	History
 	Principles
+	SystemStructure
 	FeatureList